 In addition the magazine is supported by the regular podcast which cover the current UK Arabian racing season, plus newsletters with video links and photo galleries from the UK and many of the Group races overseas.
 Follow us on social media, links to Instagram, Twitter and Facebook are at the bottom of ths page.

-Arabian Racing takes place in over 30 countries worldwide, and many of the most valuable races are run on high profile thoroughbred racecards such as the Doncaster St Leger meeting in the UK, the Qatar Prix de l'Arc de Triomphe meeting in France, the Saudi Cup in Saudi Arabia and the Dubai World Cup meeting in the UAE.
+Arabian Racing takes place in over 30 countries worldwide, and many of the most valuable races are run on high profile thoroughbred racecards such as the Qatar Goodwood Fetsival in the UK, the Qatar Prix de l'Arc de Triomphe meeting in France, the Saudi Cup in Saudi Arabia and the Dubai World Cup meeting in the UAE.